-The City of Sisters has land in at least two designations that may be appropriate for redesignation to residential uses in order to meet the City's needs.
+The City of Sisters has land in at least two areas that may be appropriate for re-designation to residential uses in order to meet the City's needs.
 These areas are shown on the following maps and described below.

 - Seven parcels with "Urban Area Reserve" classifications along N. Trinity Way, totaling about 27 acres.
 This land is owned by several religious organizations and contains churches and associated parking lots, along with a significant amount of undeveloped land.
-This area is shown on Figure 2. - Several parcels with DC zoning generally located north of Main and south of Hood.
+This area is shown on Figure 3. - Several parcels with DC zoning generally located north of Main and south of Hood.
 Much of this land is vacant and near the downtown core of Sisters.
-Shown in Figure 3. - Sisters School District-owned property in various locations.
+Shown in Figure 2 under Strategy 10. - Sisters School District-owned property in various locations, portions of which could be used for housing as well as school uses.
+These properties have a PF designation, which could be amended to allow for certain residential uses rather than rezoning the property.
 Shown in Figure 4.